edx/edxanalytics/README.md

 * The edX-specific modules
 * The dashboard/UX code.

-Eventually, these will most likely be split out.
+Eventually, these will most likely be split into seperate repos.

+I am in the process of integrating this on top of djanalytics.
+This process is not quite finished.

 Hacks
 -----